11ty/11ty-website/src/docs/copy.md

 <span id="passthrough-during-serve"></span>

-## Speed up builds during `--serve` using Emulated Passthrough Copy {% addedin "2.0.0" %}
+## Emulate Passthrough Copy During `--serve` {% addedin "2.0.0" %}

-The [Eleventy Dev Server](/docs/watch-serve/#eleventy-dev-server) includes a feature that will _emulate_ passthrough file copy.
+The [Eleventy Dev Server](/docs/watch-serve/#eleventy-dev-server) includes a great build-performance feature that will _emulate_ passthrough file copy.

 Practically speaking, this means that (during `--serve` only!) files are referenced directly and _**will not**_ be copied to your output folder.
 Changes to passthrough file copies will not trigger an Eleventy build but _will_ live reload appropriately in the dev server.

 You can enable this behavior in your project using this configuration API method: